lucasvfventura/thanx/README.md

 ---

 ## Next Steps
-- Add pagination to redemptions and rewards lists
+- Add pagination to users, redemptions, and rewards lists
 - Improve api documentation witch will improve typing for the UI
 - Add reward editing and deletion for admins
 - Improve error handling and form validation in the UI